ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Line Overview Sub-Application
 -----------------------------

+The Lines Overview sub-application is invoked by:

+* by pressing [PF8] at the Configuration Menu or
+* by pressing [PF15] at the Sub-Application Menu or
+* via the Multi-Session using a transaction which calls module VIR0049.

-The Lines Overiew display presents an overall view and allows the administrator to zoom in on individual definitions to display and optionally modify the detailed definition.
-Missing definitions (those referenced by another entity but not defined in the configuration) are highlighted in red.
+This sub-application presents an overall view of lines definition defined in the ARBO file and allows the administrator to zoom in on individual definitions to display and optionally modify the detailed definition.

+Started lines and existing definitions are displayed in Green while missing definitions or not started lines are highlighted in Red.
+For example, in the following screenshot, we see that the C-HTTP and W-HTTP lines are well started whine D-HTTP, E-HTTP and F-HTTP lines are not.
+That the definition of the “BADENTRY” entry point is missing from the configuration file and that the E-HTTP line does not have any default entry point.

 This sub-application allows the administrator to display and optionally modify the various entities associated with each line defined in the VIRTEL configuration.
-The Lines Overview sub-application is invoked by pressing [PF8] at the Configuration Menu, by pressing [PF15] at the Sub-Application Menu, or via the Multi-Session using a transaction which calls module VIR0049.

 |image57|
 *Lines overview summary display*

+Navigation
+""""""""""

+[PF1]
+    Provide the list of all terminals attached to the line if started, has no effect if the line is not started.
+[PF2]
+    Switch in the Line column between the Internal name and the External name of the line.
+[PF3]
+    Return to Configuration menu.
+[PF7]
+    Display the previous page.
+[PF8]
+    Display the next page.
+[PF12]
+    Enter Line detail Screen for line under cursor position.
+[ENTER]
+    Refresh the display.

 .. raw:: latex